jonasjancarik/rapid-requests/README.md

 #### axiosConfig (`object`)

+Requests are made using Axios, so you can pass an axios-style config object which will be used for each request.
+The `url` parameter of the config object will be overwritten.

-Note that by default, axios does not timeout requests.
+Note that by default, axios does not set a timeout for requests.
 Use the `timeout` parameter if you want to set a timeout.
 Timeout will result in `status: 'rejected'`.

 ## returns